Build Files Cleaner (Swabra)

 Check this option to enable detailed logging to build log.

 If the build is set up to checkout on the agent, by default Swabra ignores all

-CVS folders and their content.
+CVS directories and their content.
 To turn off this behaviour, specify an empty

 swabra.default.rules configuration parameter.